General software system theory and design trade offs

 However (see the section on business rules below) a client may also test preconditions and/or test post conditions.

-update process has an effect on the system’s state; it changes the value of one
+An update process has an effect on the system’s state; it changes the

-or more internal state variables (or else returns/outputs a failure message).
+value of one or more internal state variables (or else returns/outputs a

 ·